markjnkim/es_mod/01-html/content/step-3-hero.md

 ## Making our Hero Super

-So our hero section doesn't look very super yet, but fear not, we will learn how to design it to make it super!
+So our hero section doesn't look all that great, but fear not, we will learn how to design it to make it super!
 Let's take a look at the mock-up and examine the styling we will need to deliver our finished product.
 Then we'll dive into CSS and open our `style.css` in VS Code.
 ![hero-mock-up](./assets/step-3/900-hero-mock-up.png)

 ### Step 3: Universal Styles